 Our Gas Cylinders Segment manufactures and markets specialized products using aluminum, titanium and carbon composites.
-In 2018, sales from our Gas Cylinders Segment represented approximately 49% (2017: 50%, 2016: 54%) of our consolidated sales.
-Our top ten customers represented 44% of segment sales.
-No customer represented 10% or more of our Gas Cylinders Segment sales.
+In 2019, sales from our Gas Cylinders Segment represented approximately 50% (2018: 49%, 2017: 50%) of our consolidated net sales.
+Our top ten customers represented 46% of segment sales.
+One customer represented 11% of our Gas Cylinders Segment sales with no other customer greater than 10%.